 Image: AP Photo/Thanassis Stavrakis

-Over in East Asia, Japan has issued heatstroke alerts impacting tens of millions of people as near-record high temperatures hit several parts of the country.
+Over in East Asia, Japan issued heatstroke alerts impacting tens of millions of people as near-record high temperatures hit several parts of the country.

 On the night of July 17, typhoon Talim hit the south of China.
 Tens of thousands of people fled their homes and local authorities canceled flights and recalled ships